jbcoe/value_types/DRAFT.md

 indirect(const indirect& other) requires is_copy_constructible_v<TT>;
 ```

-An instantiation of the function template, with `TT=T`, is added to the overload
+An instantiation of the function template with `TT=T` is added to the overload
-set when `indirect` is copy-constructed and will be selected if the owned
+set when `indirect` is copy-constructed and will be selected if the owned object
-object type `T` is copy-constructible.
+type `T` is copy constructible.
+This would make copy construction conditional

-This would make copy construction conditional for `indirect` but not for
+for `indirect` but not for `polymorphic`.
+We opt for consistency and make copy
-`polymorphic`.
-We opt for consistency and make copy construction unconditional
+construction unconditional for both `indirect` and `polymorphic`.
+Making
-for both `indirect` and `polymorphic`.
-Making `indirect` conditionally copy
+`indirect` conditionally copy constructible in a future version of the C++
-constructible in a future version of the C++ standard would require adding a
+standard would require adding a template function as above and would be an ABI
-template function as above and would be an ABI break.
-It might be simpler to add
+break.
+It might be simpler to add new types for non-copyable `indirect` and
-new types for non-copyable `indirect` and `polymorphic` objects although we do
+`polymorphic` objects, although we do not propose the addition of such types in
-not propose the addition of such types in this draft.
+this draft.

 ### Implicit conversions